mrziwan89/IDS-uisng-MachineLearning/README.md

 *Check all the pre-requisites fullfilled in your environment by `pip freeze`*

 ## Run Code
+>First open the folder having the file and start virtualenv and install all the pre-requisites then

-`py [filename].py` to check validation score on the given dataset.
+run `py Code(Run).py` to check validation score on the aforementioned reduced dataset.

 ## Deployment
+>First open the folder having the file and start virtualenv and install all the pre-requisites then

-To deploy the code type `streamlit run [filename].py` on localhost
+run the code type `streamlit run Code(localhost).py` to deploy on localhost

 ## Important Links
-Also attaching a [presentation] of this project that I made as my final year project.
+Also attaching a [presentation](https://github.com/mrziwan89/IDS-uisng-MachineLearning/blob/main/Presentation.pptx) of this project that I made as my final year project.